California voters to decide fate of affirmative action ban

 The state has banned affirmative action policies since 1996, when 55% of voters approved a constitutional amendment that banned “preferential treatment” based on race, sex, color, ethnicity or national origin.

-The state Senate voted 30-10 on Wednesday to repeal that amendment.
-But voters must approve it in November before it can become law.

-The question comes during a time of nationwide protests about racial injustice stemming from the killing of George Floyd in Minneapolis.
+The ban has survived many court challenges and legislative attempts to change it.
+But this year, supporters were buoyed by the nationwide protests about racial injustice stemming from the killing of George Floyd in Minneapolis.

+The state Senate voted 30-10 on Wednesday to repeal that amendment, which still requires the approval of voters in November.
+Sen. Scott Wilk of Santa Clarita was the only Republican to vote for the repeal.

+The vote followed hours of emotional debate.
+Sen. Steven Bradford, a Democrat from Gardena who is Black, called out some of his white colleagues who he says “have never hired a black person, and probably never will.”

 California is one of eight states that have banned affirmative action policies.
 Others include Washington, Florida, Michigan, Nebraska, Arizona, New Hampshire and Oklahoma.
 A constitutional amendment in Colorado failed to pass in 2008.